Which States Have the Biggest Lottery Payouts?

-The state with the absolute highest lottery payout in 2016 was Idaho, who has an impressive payout of 80% of ticket money going toward prizes.
+The state with the absolute highest lottery payout in 2018 was Idaho, which has an impressive payout of 78.5% of ticket money going toward prizes.

-With an annual lottery income of $192,018,000, Idaho doesn’t sell a lot of lottery tickets compared to states like New York or California.
-However, only six states spend less on overhead than Idaho does, so the lottery winners profit.
+With an annual lottery income of $224,347,000, Idaho doesn’t sell a lot of lottery tickets compared to states like New York or California.
+However, not many states spend less on overhead than Idaho does, so the lottery winners profit.

-After Idaho, four states give more than 70% of their lottery earnings as prize payouts: Massachusetts, Arkansas, Maine, and South Carolina round out the top five states with the highest lottery payouts.
+After Idaho, eight states give more than 70% of their lottery earnings as prize payouts: North Dakota, Massachusetts, Arkansas, Arizona, South Carolina, Pennsylvania and Maine round out the states with the highest lottery payouts.

 Which States Have the Worst Lottery Payouts?

-The state which gives the lowest percentage of lottery payouts is South Dakota, which distributes only about 20% of the money it earns back to winners, despite having the fourth-lowest overhead costs of any state
+The state that has the lowest lottery payout is West Virginia, which distributes only about 16% of the money it earns back to winners, despite having the fourth-lowest overhead costs of any state